twallema/pySODM/docs/models.md

         return -alpha*Y1, alpha*Y2
 ```

-To intialize the user-defined model class, the following arguments must be provided.
+To intialize this model, the following arguments must be provided.

 **Parameters:**